filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 ## Pre-build

 Before we can build the Lotus binaries, there's some setup we need to do.
-We'll create the executable binaries within a new `~/lotus-devnet` section so that the devnet doesn't interfere with any other Lotus installation you may already have on your computer.
+We'll create the executable binaries within a new `~/lotus-devnet`.

 {{< tabs tabTotal="3">}}
 {{< tab tabName="MacOS-Intel" >}}